tobega/tailspin-v0/Notes.md

 - Strings should not be comparable in a range match, they should always be compared according to explicit collators.

 #### Confusing
-* items with different field names just compare unequal.
-Perhaps should error?
-You can always type match first.
+* It is a bit difficult to create generic code handling untyped numbers.
+Perhaps it should be?
 * Index for state assignment is evaluated after the value is calculated (edge case for deletion), e.g.
   ```
   templates foo